Content delivery

 If you spot a malicious IP or need to block IPs for whatever reason, you can block them directly from the Cockpit.

-This is only applicable if you are using Fastly as your CDN.
+The option to block IPs from the Cockpit is only applicable if you are using Fastly as your CDN.
 Otherwise, you can block IPs using an ingress. |

 file.